numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

    such as checking for floating point errors.

-This NEP proposes a new registration approach for step 2 by creating a private ``UfuncImpl`` structure which will be filled using an extensible API, and which may be exposed as a Python object later.
+This NEP proposes a new registration approach for step 2 by creating a private ``ArrayMethod`` structure which will be filled using an extensible API, and which may be exposed as a Python object later.
 This shall allow users to define custom behaviour for steps 3, 5, and 7, while extending the inner-loop function (step 6) accordingly.